lvecsey/bptrender/README.md

 [                   ]
 ```

-The front end machine does some post processing of the image halfs, and then acknowledges the backend cluster so they can continue computing the next frame.
+The front end machine does some post processing of the image halfs, and then acknowledges the backend nodes so they can continue computing the next frame.

-If you are just rendering a still image The front end machine needs sufficient memory to combine the decompressed image halfs and convert to .png
+The backend nodes need to be set up for specific types of renders.
+If you are just rendering a still image the front end machine needs sufficient memory to combine the decompressed image halfs and convert to .png

 *Generating the point data*